NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Three Faces of Evil.md

 If the PCs escape without killing the Ebon Aspect, the fiend slowly makes its way up into the mines above, killing anyone and everyone it encounters and eventually finding its way to Diamond Lake.
 If the PCs don't stop it, the Ebon Aspect causes terrible damage and kills dozens before Allustan and several of the clerics and fighters from the Garrison can kill the menace.

 # Concluding the Adventure
+Read the following once the Ebon Aspect is defeated:
+> [!note]+ Read Aloud
+> With a final, monstrous howl, the Ebon Aspect collapses—its massive form convulsing as arcs of dark energy lash outward, raking across stone and shadow.
+Its flesh cracks like brittle stone, revealing glowing veins of arcane power that flicker, sputter, and die.
+>
+> Then, with a thunderous crack, the thing implodes into itself, leaving behind only a swirling cloud of black mist and a scorched mark where it once stood.
+Silence rushes in like a tide.
+The air feels thinner.
+Lighter.
+The suffocating pressure that had filled this place ebbs, as if the dungeon itself exhales in relief.
+Somewhere, water begins to trickle gently back into the shattered pool, no longer boiling with rage, but cold and still.
+And yet... the silence is not peace.
+>
+> This was not merely a creature.
+It was an idea made flesh—a manifestation of heresy and hatred, drawn forth by the faith of madmen.
+You have destroyed it… but its echo lingers.
+You feel it in the walls.
+In your bones.
+In the faint scent of ash and blood that no breeze can carry away.
+The Ebon Triad may be scattered, its gods once again divided.
+Though the Ebon Aspect is gone, you feel as if something ancient has stirred.
+That which slumbers in deeper shadows... might be listening once more.
+>
+> And then—a final breeze brushes through the chamber, impossibly cold and dry.
+It carries no sound, no voice, yet each of you feels a thought pressed into your mind, unbidden and absolute:
+>
+> **"This is only the beginning."**

 Once the PCs escape from the Dark Cathedral, they must cope with the repercussions of their actions.
 The presence of the Ebon Triad in the mines could touch off some important developments in Diamond Lake.
 The cult obviously had the blessing of Ragnolin (the elevator didn't build itself), and the evidence gathered within the dungeon points to Balabar Smenk's involvement.
 If the PCs present their evidence to the governor-mayor, both merchants face criminal prosecution.
 If either escapes, they may track down the PCs to serve their revenge ata later date.
 Both Ragnolin and Balabar face a long, hard fall from wealth and prosperity to near destitution if they must flee Diamond Lake.

 Of course, both mine managers have plenty of friends in town.
 A few bribes, а couple of carefully handled meetings, and a host of old favors called in might gain both Ragnolin and Balabar their freedom.
 In this case, the PCs face not only an angry nemesis, but foes who still have the connections and wealth needed to make the party's life miserable.